 On the other hand, “One of the more challenging aspects of the Finance Office’s work is the decentralized structure of our organization.
-In addition to the geographical separation of our 54 parishes and missions in 14 counties, each parish and school is a separate entity that has a certain amount of autonomy.
-Each parish, however, must still comply with all diocesan rules and regulations in addition to the municipal laws and regulations of its city and county — hence, the challenge,” Mr. Henson said.
+In addition to the geographical separation of our 55 parishes, 29 elementary schools and 9 high schools in 14 counties, each parish and school is a separate entity that has a certain amount of autonomy.
+Each parish and school, however, must still comply with all diocesan rules and regulations in addition to the municipal laws and regulations of its city and county — hence, the challenge,” Mr. Henson said.
 “Good communication is essential in dealing with this challenge — both to and from the parishes and schools.
 All diocesan policies and procedures are located on the diocesan website to make finding them easier for the parishes and schools.”

 It is reasonably safe to assume that the Finance Office has existed in some form or another since the inception of the Diocese in 1853.
 In all likelihood, it was more informal in structure and operation in the early days of the Diocese as opposed to today’s structured organization.

 The Finance Office oversees and is responsible for: